-How do I book a NK Cell Activity blood test?
+How do I book a Natural Killer Cell Activity blood test?

-- Discuss whether this test is needed with your QFG Specialist
+- Discuss whether this test is needed with your QFG Fertility Specialist

 - Obtain a blood test request form from your QFG Fertility Specialist

 - Contact your local QFG clinic to book your appointment time.
-This blood test can only be performed on a Monday or Wednesday between 12pm and 1pm.
+This blood test can only be performed at certain times

 - Attend your appointment and present your blood test request form to reception.
 One of our Phlebotomists will draw one small tube of blood collected into a specialised tube for the NK Cell blood test.
 Any additional tests on the request form may be collected at the same appointment